-The Neil Griffin College of Business offers work leading to the Master of Business Administration degree, and the Master of Accountancy degree.
+The Neil Griffin College of Business offers work leading to the Master of Business Administration degree, and the Master of Accountancy in Accounting with Data Analytics degree.

 All general Graduate Admissions requirements listed elsewhere in the bulletin are applicable to these degree programs in addition to the specific program requirements.